Zendro-dev/ZendroStarterPack/README.md

 # ScienceDBStarterPack

+//To be strongly edited

-ScienceDB can be used for different collecting data projects.
+ScienceDB can be used for different projects where it is desirable to open access to to vaious databases .
 Each projects can have have it's own data sets, project specific code, etc. However, all these projects are based on the same package: ScienceDBStarterPack.